ravgeetdhillon/gtk-web/collections/_docs/windows.md

 ## Using GTK from vcpkg packages

 <div class="alert alert-warning">
-WARNING: The `vcpkg` packaging is not maintained or supported by the GTK team, and it uses a different build system than the one used by GTK.
+<strong>WARNING</strong>: The `vcpkg` packaging is not maintained or
+supported by the GTK team, and it uses a different build system than the one used by GTK.
 If something breaks when building GTK or its dependencies using `vcpkg`, make sure to open an issue in the [vcpkg issue tracker](https://github.com/Microsoft/vcpkg/issues), instead of the GTK one.
 </div>

 ### Installation